aysasiddika/sample-tech-docs/module-1/feature-6/README.md

 # Objective
 Old system customer finger data migrate to new system after verification with OTP & old finger.
 # Operations
-Click delete button and confirm if you want to delete finger, after clicking OK delete API will be called and delete the finger from new system.
+Click verify button and give finger of customer.
+After verification of finger new enroll widget will open.
+Customer will give finger again and after second time verification OTP will be sent to Customer and after giving OTP customer finger will be enrolled in new system.

 ### Step -1
 Go to system module and under configuration click on Cancel Bio Metric Enrollment Menu.